 The Tour Gargoyles bring to mind mysterious medieval castles but these stone creatures are here in Manhattan looking down on us every day.
-This tour will take us on over 18 stops through Gramercy Park & Union Sq.
-Historic Districts as we explore the architecture and history of both neighborhoods.
-We will see 17 buildings with gargoyles plus a building with robust caryatids along with some New York City and national landmarked buildings and much more, Besides the gargoyles I talk about the neighborhoods history and give information about each building's architectural style, the architect and landmark status.
-Some interesting old New York city stories are included.
-The History The two historic districts were originally developed in the 1830's by Samuel Ruggles, who also created Stuyvesant Sq. and Madison Sq.
+This tour will take us on over 12 stops through the Union Sq.
+Historic District as we explore its architecture and history.
+We will see 11 buildings with gargoyles plus a building with robust caryatids along with some New York City and national landmark buildings and much more, Besides the gargoyles I talk about the neighborhoods history and give information about each building's architectural style, the architect and landmark status.
+The History The Union Square historic district was originally developed in the 1830's by Samuel Ruggles as a residential square.
+Ruggles also created Stuyvesant Square., Madison Square. & Gramercy Square.
 They were collectively known as "Manhattan's Four Squares".
-Each had a park in the center & were surrounded by homes of well to do New Yorkers.
+Each had a park in the center & were surrounded by homes of well to do New Yorker's.
 Only Gramercy Park had the park in the center deeded to the surrounding land owners making it a private park.
 In the case of the other three residential developments the land to be used as a park was deeded to the city with the provision the city would create & maintain the park.
 This is probably the reason that over the years Gramercy Park has continually survived the best as an exclusive residential neighborhood.
 The Guide The tour is given by Alfred Pommer, a native New Yorker, a licensed New York City guide and author of four Manhattan guide books published by the History Press and Arcadia Publishing.

 Once your transaction has been finalized, all final details and changes pertaining to your reservation will be reflected on the Verlocal platform and its emails, and not on any third-party sites.

 Payments for corporate events are non-refundable.

 You don't have to worry!
 Once your host has accepted your request, your payment will be processed and your spot(s) will be reserved.